 - Poor muscle recruitment

-- Take breaks — Your body needs time to rest and recover after any moderate to intense activity.
-If you have a very high activity level, make sure to take one or two days off per week to signal to your body to engage in its natural healing and recovery processes.
-If you have a more modest activity level, rest for the rest of the day after an activity so you don’t overwork your muscles and joints.
+- Take a rest — Your body needs time to rest and recover after any moderate to intense activity.
+If you have a very high activity level, make sure to take one or two days off per week to allow your body to naturally heal any mild pain or soreness.
+If you’re moderately active, take a break after activity so you don’t overwork your muscles and joints.

-- Use protective equipment — Helmets, chest guards, protective eyewear, and other required equipment in sports and other activities can help prevent injuries such as bruises or concussions.
-If you’ve already suffered an injury to a joint or muscle, tendon, or ligament, your Manchester, MO physician or physical therapist may recommend braces or Kinesio Taping® to stabilize the affected area.
-Other techniques like making sure all the equipment is snug can further help injury prevention by stabilizing your joints.
+- Use protective equipment — Helmets, mouth guards, protective eyewear, and other equipment necessary in sports and other activities helps you avoid injuries like lacerations or head injuries.
+If you’ve already suffered an injury to a joint or muscle, tendon, or ligament, your Manchester, MO physician or physical therapist may recommend braces or Kinesio Taping® to stabilize the injured area.
+Other measures like tying your athletic footwear tightly offers further protection.

-- Strengthen muscles — Strengthening your muscles, tendons, and ligaments helps them stand up to the rigors of heavy activity.
-In your personalized injury prevention program with our certified Manchester, MO physical therapists, we’ll work to build up your body to be able to stay healthy in the activities you want to participate in.
+- Strengthen muscles — Strengthening soft tissue helps it withstand the force and torque of heavy activity.
+Our Manchester, MO injury prevention experts will work to build up your body to safely participate in the activities you want to participate in.

 - Boost flexibility — Increasing your flexibility contributes to injury prevention in three way:

-- It enhances blood flow, which carries protein-rich blood to your soft tissue, eliminating waste byproduct and re-energizing the muscles.
+- It boosts circulation, which carries nutrient-rich blood to your soft tissue, eliminating waste byproduct and encouraging the muscles to recover.

-- It encourages good posture, which, as you read earlier, is is one of the most important aspects of injury prevention.
+- It improves your posture, which we already know is an is one of the most important factors of injury prevention.

-According to research, sports like soccer that necessitate bouncing and jumping require muscles and tendons flexible enough to perform those movements.
-Also, don’t forget to stretch and warm up before games or training to further reduce the risk of injury.
+According to a peer-reviewed sports medicine paper, sports like basketball that necessitate sudden twists and movements require soft tissue compliant enough to perform those movements.
+Also, it’s important to stretch and warm up before games or training to further reduce the risk of injury.

-- Use correct technique — In every physical activity, there are accepted techniques to use.
-These techniques not only help you get be the best player you can be but help prevent injuries by not forcing your body into unnatural positions and movements.
-Football players are taught to tackle with the shoulder in order to avoid a head injury, and swimmers learn the proper strokes to make sure their muscles are moving unnaturally.
-We utilize DorsaVi video motion analysis to break down your movement and analyze how to both be a better athlete and prevent injury.
+- Use correct technique — In every sport, there are accepted techniques to use.
+These techniques not only improve performance but help prevent injuries.
+Football players learn to tackle a certain way to reduce the risk of a head injury, and rotational athletes like golfers and baseball players learn how to best apply torque to your body.
+We utilize DorsaVi video motion analysis to slow down your movement and analyze how to improve it.

-- Don’t ignore what your body is telling you — If a part of your body is sore, that means that body part is telling your brain that something isn’t right.
-If you feel something suddenly that doesn’t feel right, immediately withdraw from the activity and seek proportional medical care.
-If your body isn’t feeling up to a particularly rigorous training session, save it for another day.
+- Don’t ignore what your body is telling you — If a part of your body is sore, that means that body part is telling your brain that something is wrong.
+If you feel a sudden crack or grinding sensation, stop immediately and get the appropriate medical treatment.
+If your body isn’t feeling up to an intense training session, don’t force it.

-- Don’t play through an injury — While teammates, competitors, and fans appreciate a player that plays through pain, forcing your body to perform with an injury to a muscle, joint, tendon, or ligament could exacerbate a current injury and leave you on the sidelines for longer than it originally would have.
-Depending on the severity of your injury, recommended actions may be using R.I.C.E. method, visiting an emergency room, and scheduling appointments with a physical therapist to ensure your recovery and return to action go as well as possible.
+- Don’t play through an injury — While playing through pain is often viewed as a heroic act among competitors, forcing your body to perform with soft tissue or structural damage could make that injury worse and leave you on the sidelines for longer than it originally would have.
+Depending on the severity of your injury, you may use methods like the R.I.C.E. method, visiting an emergency room, and scheduling appointments with a physical therapist to ensure your body heals properly and can withstand the activity you want to return to.

-- Follow the rules — Many sports have special rules at different levels in the interest of safety.
-Penalties for helmet to helmet hits in football, rules against head-first sliding in baseball, and even the presence of special lanes on the street and sidewalk for bikers are examples of rules that leagues enacted to keep participants safe.
-There’s a reason those rules exist, and a reason that there are penalties for them.
+- Follow the rules — Depending on the sport or activity and age level of the participants, it likely has special rules in the interest of safety.
+Penalties for helmet to helmet hits in football, rules against slide-tackling in soccer, and even the presence of special lanes on the street and sidewalk for bikers are all rules that leagues enacted to prevent injuries to ourselves and others.
+Those are in place for a reason, and there’s a reason that there are penalties for them.

-- Speak a licensed physical therapist — It’s a good idea to have a medical evaluation before a new season or starting up a new physical activity.
-While there, inquire with your doctor if injury prevention with a licensed physical therapist in Manchester, MO is a good idea for you.
-All of our techniques have been demonstrated to prevent injury, and you plan will be completely unique to you and catered to how old you are, your injury history, and how physically active you wish to be.
+- Consult a licensed physical therapist — It’s always advisable to see a doctor before starting another season or committing yourself to any strenuous physical activity.
+While there, ask your doctor if injury prevention with a expert physical therapist in Manchester, MO is a good idea for you.
+Every treatment plan we employ has been demonstrated to help athletes remain healthy, and you plan will be completely unique to you and catered to how old you are, any previous injuries, and how physically active you wish to be.

-Injury Prevention for Senior Citizens in Manchester, MO
+Injury Prevention for The Elderly in Manchester, MO

-Falls in adults over 65 were responsible for over 3 million urgent care visits and more than 34,000 deaths.
-Studies show that being physical active is invaluable in preventing falls.
-Other conditions such as arthritis that develop over the course of several years can be effectively managed with physical therapy exercises that keep your muscles, tendons, ligaments, and joints healthy.
-While the physical demands for seniors may not be as high as an athlete, the same principles of strength, stability, flexibility, and proper posture are great agents in injury prevention.
+Falls in senior citizens were responsible for over 3 million emergency room visits and more than 34,000 fatalities.
+Research demonstrates that being physical active is invaluable in preventing falls.
+Other conditions that limit mobility such as arthritis that accumulate over time can be effectively managed with physical therapy exercises that keep your soft tissue and joints strong.
+While the physical demands for older adults may not be as high as an athlete, the same principles of strength, stability, flexibility, and optimal posture can greatly aid in injury prevention.

 Other services we offer in Manchester, MO include: